0-steve/census_api/README.md

 ## Goal #1

-Call census api for social characteristics data for the state of Iowa.
+Call census api for social characteristics data for all recognized states.
 Clean the data to create a human readable dataframe.
-Exploratory analysis can be found in the _eda_notebook_ folder.
 The script _census_tract_api_ can be run from terminal with the following parameters:

 ```
 year = year of desired census api (integer)
 profile = data profile type desired from census api (string)
-state_id = state desired from census api (string)

 output = csv file of final census dataframe
 ```

+Run the function _get_state_codes_ to get a csv of all state codes from census.
+Make sure to place the csv file output in the golder _state_codes_.
+The script will use this file to collect census tract data for all included states.

 ## Goal #2
 Once applied to all eligible states, conduct further analysis to find trends and statistical summaries on social characteristics data.